Things continue to fall apart

 I have a couple friends who know it's a dream of mine, but even they don't know exactly how passionate I am about it and how close we've come.

 So, the only one I have to talk to about any of this is you.

-All of the events over the last year and a half: All of the terribleness with my dad, I've said 'goodbye' to him at least three times because we thought he was going to die.
+All of the events over the last year and a half: All of the struggles with my dad's health, I've said 'goodbye' to him at least three times because we thought he was going to die.
 Thankfully he's been pretty stubborn and keeps kicking ass.
-Having to put my dog to sleep.
-Dealing with Angie's new and worsening anxiety.
-Thinking I bought two houses in Merida that ended up falling through.
-Angie losing her job.
+Saying goodbye to Maia.
+Dealing with Angie's new and worsening anxiety since her job-loss.
+Thinking I bought two houses in Mérida that ended up falling through.

 Through it all, I've had to pretend to be confident and 'strong' for everyone.
 For my dad and mom, for Angie, for myself.
 Try to be sunshine and positivity.

 "Everything is going to be fine and work out, you'll see."

 And so I don't want to show my cracks and I can't explain to people how I feel because I can't tell them why I'm hurt or sad.
 I feel crushed, but feel like I need try to stand and keep the show up.

 So, yeah, losing the trip to Mérida was a big blow.
 I still had no right to be mean to Angie about it, and I'm glad I apologized, but I am now honestly unsure what the future holds.

 When I started this blog, two weeks ago or so, I was trying to buy into my positive attitude and was sure that it wouldn't be long in the future I'd start to have good news to post.
 And in a couple months I'd have photos and tales of our latest trip to Mérida.

 Now I just don't know.
 Today I am on the verge of giving up and just accepting it's not going to happen.
 Maybe it's just the sadness talking, but I feel like waving goodbye to Mérida forever.